What Is a VA Sworn Declaration Form and How Is it Used?

 - Social security number

 - Telephone number

 - Mailing address

-The second section is reserved for the veteran’s remarks.
-Here, the veteran will include their formal declaration or statement.
-The third and final step involves the veteran’s declaration of intent.
-By signing and dating, the veteran is certifying that the statements on the form are true and correct to the best of their knowledge and belief.
+Lastly, by signing and dating, the person writing the statement is certifying that the statements on the form are true and correct to the best of their knowledge and belief.
 Underneath the signature line is the statement regarding the penalty for perjury to remind veterans of the oath they are taking prior to signing the form.

 Share this Post